What are some of the problems that can occur?

 Abdominal pain and loss of appetite

-Nearly half of children affected by Kawasaki Disease have some issues with joint pain or swelling in the first weeks of the illness.
-Areas most affected include the large joints of the elbows, knees or ankles.
-Their joints can be quite painful but medicine can be given to help alleviate the pain.
-Very occasionally the joint pain can continue for longer and this should be discussed with your paediatrician if it is something you notice your child is experiencing.
+Nearly half of children affected by Kawasaki Disease have some initial issues with joint pain or swelling in the ﬁrst few weeks.
+Areas most affected include large joints – elbows, knees or ankles.
+This can be quite painful but over the counter children’s painkillers can be given to help (ibuprofen should be avoided in children who are already taking aspirin.)
+Very occasionally joint pain can continue for longer – if this happens, discuss it with your doctor.

 Dry lips and fingertip peeling

 These are common symptoms of Kawasaki Disease.
-Dry lips which are red and cracked are an early symptom of the disease, whilst skin peeling from the hands and sometimes the soles of the feet/toes too may happen 10 – 14 days after your child first became unwell.
+Dry lips which are red and cracked are an early symptom of the disease, whilst skin peeling from the hands and sometimes the soles of the feet/toes too may happen 10 – 21 days after your child first became unwell.
+Skin peeling only happens in around half of the children affected by Kawasaki Disease and the absence of skin peeling should never be used as a reason to dismiss a possible diagnosis of Kawasaki Disease.

 Dry lips can be treated with Vaseline if needed – this does help.
 Creams or emollients (such E45) can be used on dry, peeling skin if it is uncomfortable.
 Whatever cream you choose to use, it is important that it does not contain antibiotics or perfume as these ingredients can irritate the skin more.
 It is also important to discourage the children from picking the skin as this could possibly lead to more soreness or infection.

-A few cases have been described where the kidneys also became inflamed and sore, these tend to lead to a small amount of blood or protein leaking into the urine in children.
-These have resolved and are not known to cause significant long-term damage in the kidneys.
-Though the inflammation caused by Kawasaki Disease can affect the kidneys – because these organs grow as your child grows, any damage will most likely recover rapidly.
+Only a few cases have been described where the kidneys also became inflamed and sore, leading to a small amount of blood or protein leaking into the urine in children.
+This is not known to cause significant long-term damage in the kidneys.
+Though the inflammation caused by Kawasaki Disease can rarely affect the kidneys – because these organs grow as your child grows, any damage will most likely recover rapidly.
 Routine blood tests taken for Kawasaki Disease will look at the functioning of your child’s kidneys and any problems which have occurred should be spotted early – and can be addressed.

 Gall bladder, gallstones and jaundice